Australia's 1st Prime Minister

 Edmund Barton became Australia’s first Prime Minister on New Year’s Day 1901, at a huge public ceremony in Centennial Park in Sydney.

 Barton was certainly qualified for his new job.
 He had been a member of the Parliament of New South Wales for 20 years, and had served terms as Speaker of its Legislative Assembly, Attorney-General and Leader of the Opposition.

 Barton had worked on Federation for 10 years, and became Australia’s first Prime Minister because the supporters of Federation trusted him.

 Edmund Barton was born in Glebe, New South Wales, on 18 January 1849.
-He was one of the nine children of William Barton and Mary Louise Whydah, English immigrants who arrived in Australia in 1824.
+He was one of the nine surviving children of William Barton and Mary Louise Whydah, English immigrants who arrived in Australia in 1827.
 William was a secretary and accountant for an agricultural company, and later became a stockbroker.
 Mary ran a school for girls.

 Barton attended Fort Street School from 1856 to 1858, and then went to Sydney Grammar.
 He went on to the University of Sydney, from which he graduated with a Bachelor of Arts degree in 1868, and a Master of Arts in 1870.